openvenues/libpostal/resources/dictionaries/README.md

 which may be ignored in some contexts
 - **street_types.txt**: words like "street", "road", "drive" which indicate a thoroughfare and their respective abbreviations.
+- **surnames.txt**: a dictionary of surnames derived from Wikipedia has been provided in the special "all" language directory.
+If there are specific abbreviations for surnames in a language like Mdez. for Menendez, add them in the specific language's dictionary.
 - **synonyms.txt**: any miscellaneous synonyms/abbreviations e.g. "bros"
 expands to "brothers", etc. These have no special meaning and will essentially just be treated as string replacement.